cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 recipient private key skR is compromised, and in the AuthPSK mode if the pre-shared key and the recipient private key skR are both compromised.

-With the two preceeding paragraphs it becomes apparent that the pre-shared key strengthens both the authentication and the secrecy properties in certain adversary models.
-One particular example in which this can be useful is a hybrid quantum setting: when a non-quantum-resistant KEM used with HPKE is eventually broken by a quantum computer, the security properties are preserved through the use of a pre-shared key.
-This assumes that the pre-shared key has not been compromised by this time, as described in {{WireGuard}}.
+Given these properties, pre-shared keys strengthen both the authentication and the secrecy properties in certain adversary models.
+One particular example in which this can be useful is a hybrid quantum setting: if a non-quantum-resistant KEM used with HPKE is broken by a quantum computer, the security properties are preserved through the use of a pre-shared key.
+This assumes that the pre-shared key has not been compromised, as described in {{WireGuard}}.

 It is shown in {{CS01}} that a hybrid public-key encryption scheme of essentially the same form described here is IND-CCA2-secure as long as the underlying KEM and AEAD schemes are IND-CCA2-secure.
 The main difference between the scheme proposed there and the scheme in this document (both named HPKE) is that we interpose some KDF calls between the KEM and the AEAD.
-So further analysis is needed on two fronts, first to verify that the additional KDF calls do not cause the IND-CCA2 property to fail, and second to verify the two additional properties noted above (export key secrecy and sender authentication).
+Analyzing the HPKE instantiation in this document therefore required verifying that the additional KDF calls do not cause the IND-CCA2 property to fail, as well as verifying the two additional properties noted above (export key secrecy and sender authentication).

-This work has been done for the case where the KEM is DHKEM, the AEAD is any IND-CCA2-secure scheme, and the DH group and KDF satisfy the following conditions:
+This work has been done for the case where the KEM is DHKEM, the AEAD is any IND-CCA2-secure scheme, and the DH group and KDF satisfy the following conditions {{HPKEAnalysis}}:

 - DH group: The gap Diffie-Hellman (GDH) problem is hard in the appropriate subgroup {{GAP}}.